neoforged/Documentation/docs/blocks/index.md

 For simple blocks which need no special functionality (think cobblestone, wooden planks, etc.), the `Block` class can be used directly.
 To do so, during registration, instantiate `Block` with a `BlockBehaviour.Properties` parameter.
 This `BlockBehaviour.Properties` parameter can be created using `BlockBehaviour.Properties#of`, and it can be customized by calling its methods.
 The most important methods for this are:

+- `setId` - Sets the resource key of the block.
+    - This **must** be set on every block; otherwise, an exception will be thrown.
 - `destroyTime` - Determines the time the block needs to be destroyed.
     - Stone has a destroy time of 1.5, dirt has 0.5, obsidian has 50, and bedrock has -1 (unbreakable).
 - `explosionResistance` - Determines the explosion resistance of the block.